carletex/HS-OAuth/README.md

 Make a get request to the protected HS resource.

 - command: The request to the HS API `/you/api/command`.
-You don't need to write the full URL with http://www.hackerschool.com
+You must not include the base URL.
 - callback: Takes 2 arguments `function(error, response)` where response is the parsed JSON as an object.